Setting Up a Modpack

 The mod loaders and their versions supported by the modpack.

-It will also set the version of the modpack to 0.0.1 and add config folder to the overrides.
+It will also set the version of the modpack to 0.0.1 and add the config directory to your overrides.

 Importing an Existing Modpack